 foods."
 Reactions can vary by the person, the food, the symptoms and the type of response - and by biotype.
 There

-are five kinds of exaggerated immune responses that cause food allergies.
+are six kinds of exaggerated immune responses that cause food allergies.
 These can be divided into two general

-groups: immediate IgE allergies and delayed non-IgE hypersensitivities.
-These reactions can cause a wide variety of
+groups: immediate IgE allergies and delayed hypersensitivities.
+These reactions can cause a wide variety of physical,

-physical, mental and emotional symptoms, and some inflammatory and autoimmune diseases.
-The worst reactions are
+mental and emotional symptoms, and some inflammatory and autoimmune diseases.
+The worst reactions are often to

-often to common foods; the top 5 worldwide include: milk, egg, wheat, soy, and peanut.
-Testing options are discussed
+common foods; the top 5 worldwide include: milk, egg, wheat, soy, and peanut.
+Testing options are discussed below.

 Therapies for food allergies and other food reactions include: normalization of acidosis, restoration of antioxidants,